jpaulm/gofbp/README.md

 - stream of IPs being distributed among several Receivers using RoundRobinSender - **currently there is a deadlock in this test case**

 Note: way too much logging - have to make that optional - use a JSON file...?
+Issue raised for this...